xrdocs/ncs5500/_tutorials/bgp-evpn-based-single-active-multi-homing.md

 ### Task 2: Configure EVPN based single-active multi-homing

 Configure Leaf-1 and Leaf-2 to provision single-active multi-homing to host-1.
 The set of links from Host-1 to the Leafs will be configured as Ethernet Segment on the Leafs.
-NCS 5500 platform supports static LAG as well as LACP, however in this guide we are using LACP for link aggregation.

 ![](https://github.com/xrdocs/ncs5500/blob/gh-pages/images/evpn-config/ethernet-segment-single-active-multi-homing.png?raw=true)